sgotses/ElkGotses/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook files to the ansible control node.
 - Update the hosts file to include which VM's to run each playbook on.
-- Run the playbook, and navigate to the ELK VM to check that the installation worked as expected.
+- Run the playbook, and navigate to the url http://40.88.226.66:5601/app/kibana#/home to check that the installation worked as expected.

-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running? http://40.88.226.66:5601/app/kibana#/home

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._